Skip to product information

 Shipping calculated at checkout.

-Renowned Portuguese painter Maria Helena Vieira da Silva wrote a dedication in an exclusive French biography.
+Renowned Portuguese painter Maria Helena Vieira da Silva has written a dedication in an exclusive French biography.

 • Dedication by Maria Helena Vieira da Silva to “Elisa” on the first page of a short French biography of the Portuguese painter (1950).